 rpm -Uvh https://www.elrepo.org/elrepo-release-7.0-3.el7.elrepo.noarch.rpm

-Then install the new stable kernel version.
+Then install the new stable version of the kernel.

 yum --enablerepo=elrepo-kernel install kernel-ml -y